alexclaydon/tinybox/README.md

 ## VS Code debugger setup

+### Interpreter

 If you are using VS Code, open this project repo as a Workspace using the `enviro.code-workspace` file in the repo root.
 Hit Cmd + P, `Python: Select Interpreter`, the choose the newly-installed project Python interpreter (which should be at `.hatch/tinybox/bin/python3.9`).
 This will allow you to conveniently use the VS Code debugger, should you need it.

+### Python debugging with `launch.json` and the Python extension

+On account of the way that string arguments containing spaces in `launch.json` are parsed before being passed to the integrated terminal, attempting to run the debugger in such circumstances will leave you tearing your hair out.
+Accordingly, all `launch`-type debug configurations presently use `"console": "externalTerminal"`.
+Any new debug configurations added should also use this flag.

 ## Updating pinned dependencies